mesosphere/marathon-lb/README.md

 configured service ports are not exposed to marathon-lb for IP-per-task apps.

-For these apps, if the service ports are missing from the Marathon app data, marathon-lb will automatically assign port values from a configurable range.
+For these apps, if the service ports are missing from the Marathon app data, marathon-lb will automatically assign port values from a configurable range if you specify it.
 The range is configured using the `--min-serv-port-ip-per-task` and `--max-serv-port-ip-per-task` options.
 While port assignment is deterministic, the assignment is not guaranteed if you change the current set of deployed apps.
 In other words, when you deploy a new app, the port assignments may change.

 ## Contributing